Admissions Requirements

 Individuals whose applications are deemed competitive will be invited for a required interview.
 All programs utilize a rolling admissions process in which applicants are notified of their admission decision within 2 weeks after interviewing.
 Not all qualified applicants will receive an interview.

-The application process requires submission of scores from the Graduate Record Examination (GRE).
+The application process includes submission of scores from the Graduate Record Examination (GRE).

 • 0174(Austin)